garrettmichaelgeorge/google-homepage/README.md

 # google-homepage

-The goal of this project is to replicate the Google.com homepage using hand-coded HTML5 and CSS3.
+The goal of this project is to replicate the basic front-end of Google.com homepage using HTML5 and CSS3.